Best Selling Shows

-There are no apologies when it comes to D.L.
-Hughley's outrageous comedy.
+When it comes to D.L.
+Hughley's outrageous comedy, there are no apologies.
 The savvy political stabs that made him famous are even funnier live in Las Vegas.

 Actor and comedian Darryl Lynn ("D.L.")
 Hughley is one of the most recognizable faces in comedy today.
 Along with touring he continues to perform as both an actor and host on television and in movies.

 Hughley is probably best known for his role as one of the four comedians featured in the Spike Lee film "The Original Kings of Comedy."
 The film was based on a 1999 comedy tour that featured Hughley along with well-known comedians Bernie Mac, Steve Harvey and Cedric the Entertainer.
 The film earned close to $40 million at the box office and was one of the highest selling DVDs in 2001.
 It also launched Hughley to superstardom.

 Along with his work as a comedian, Hughley is recognizable for his roles on television and in films.
 He starred in his own TV show, "The Hughleys," which ran from 1998 to 2002.
 Following that he hosted his own late-night talk show on Comedy Central called "Weekends at the D.L." from 2005 to 2006.
 Hughley appeared as a main character in the drama series "Studio 60 on the Sunset Strip," which debuted in 2006.
 His 60-minute comedy special "Unapologetic" premiered on HBO in 2007.